-We all have a voice that wants to ascend to a place where it can be heard..
+We all have a voice that wants to ascend to a place where it can be heard...
 The desire for ascension in what I create to be seen by the world.
 Ascending your voice activates something unique and profound in the viewer.

 Azul’s artistic journey began as a teen with graffiti and tagging in the barrios (mean streets) of Denver and New York City.
-These early days in the streets taught and inspired him, but left him questioning cultural roots and their influence on the individual, society and the impact they would have in his art.
+These early days in the streets taught and inspired him, but left him questioning cultural roots and their influence on the individual, society and the impact they would have on his art.
 He packed his bags and embarked on a long journey to explore his roots.
 He first found his way to Guadalajara, Mexico, where he studied with well-known Mexican painter Alberto Ortiz in Jocotepec, Jalisco.
 Alberto taught Azul the value of observing the indigenous roots of Mexico while allowing the art to invite the community to take part in the process of creation.
-It was also the influences of local Denver mentors, poets and icons such as Ramon DelCastillo, Carlos Fresquez, Corky Gonzalez and others who further inspired Azul to embrace this approach.
+It was also the influences of local Denver mentors, poets and icons such as Ramon DelCastillo, Carlos Fresquez, Lorenzo ramirez, Corky Gonzalez and others who further inspired Azul to embrace this approach.
 These experiences enabled him to develop artwork inspired by introspection.